 The Italian Front was the border between Austria-Hungary and Italy.
 The majority of battles on the Italian Front were along the Isonzo River.
 Most were Italian Offensives but one notable exception was the Battle of Caporetto that started on October 24 1917.
 The Battle of Caporetto was a German / Austro-Hungarian offensive that achieved notable success, albeit unexpected.
 The intention of the attack was to give the Austro-Hungarian army a chance to recuperate but a decisive breakthrough saw the Central Powers advance 25km (15 miles) in one day.
 The result came as a shock and the supply lines couldn't keep up with the advancing troops forcing them to retire back to within 5km of the original start line.

 Constant pressure by the Italians along the Isonzo led to a fatal weakening of the Austro-Hungarian Army.
-At the Battle of the Paive River, between June 15 to June 22 1918, and at the Battle of Vittorio Veneto, that started on October 23 1918, the Austro-Hungarian Army disintegrated and forced the Austro-Hungarians to accept an armistice that began on November 4 1918.
-Hostilities were formally ended on November 4 1918.
+At the Battle of the Paive River, between June 15 to June 22 1918, and at the Battle of Vittorio Veneto, that started on October 23 1918, the Austro-Hungarian Army disintegrated and forced the Austro-Hungarians to accept an armistice that began on November 4 1918 and hostilities were formally ended on November 4 1918.

 The actions at Gallipoli were an attempt by the Allies to secure a passage through the Dardanelles from the Aegean to the Black Sea and capture Constantinople, the Turkish capital.
 The campaign was a disaster for the Allies, who were overconfident, poorly equipped and poorly trained for the operation.
 Initial landings took place on April 25 1915 on the Gallipoli peninsular.
 Allied troops were to remain at Gallipoli until their evacuation, completed on January 8 1916.